k8sterchi/gener8r/README.md

 ## Description

-This web application generates random passwords based on user input.
+Hello!
+My name is Kate (K8), and I made this web application to generate random passwords based on user input.
 I used JavaScript to make the generator interactive and user friendly, prompting the user to enter desired criteria as well as redirecting the user if done incorrectly.
-Great for employees with access to sensitive data who need to create a strong password.
+It would be a great tool for employees with access to sensitive data who need to create a strong password.

 💝 [Check out my password generator here](https://k8sterchi.github.io/gener8r/) 💝